My dear friend,

 A pleasant day to you.
 I hope you're having a fine day because I rarely remember you having a good one.
 You always seem to find something bad about everything.

 I wrote this letter just to let you know how sorry I am for you.
 Ever since we became friends we've spent countless days talking with each other.
-We talked about your life, your problems and how wretched th
+We talked about your life, your problems and how wretched the world was to you.

 As a friend I always did my best to hear you out.
 I listened to your every woe and discussed ways to remedy your situation.
 This we did almost every single day for 8 years straight.